Taunggyi: Geography

 Taunggyi is at an elevation of 4712 ft above sea level.
 It sits on a high intermontaine basin (erroneously called a plateau) that rapidly descends to the western lowland river valleys that make up central Myanmar, but is otherwise surrounded by mountain range.

 The city is 635 km from Yangon (Rangoun) by road.

 Climate

 Taunggyi has a humid subtropical climate (Köppen climate classification Cwa), closely bordering a subtropical highland climate (Cwb).
 There is a winter dry season (December–March) and a summer wet-season (April–November).
-Temperatures are very warm throughout the year; the winter months (December–February) are milder but the nights can be quite cool.
+Temperatures are very warm throughout the year; the winter months (December–February) are milder and the nights can be quite cool.